ocapn/ocapn/draft-specifications/CapTP Specification.md

 # [Promise Shortening](#promise-shortening)

-Promise shortening occurs when a promise is fulfilled with a promise on another peer.
+When a promise is fulfilled with a promise on another peer, a layer of indirection is removed, thus "shortening" the promise.
 Extra steps must be taken beyond ordinary reference passing to ensure consistent message ordering.

 Promise shortening involves peers with the following roles:
 - **Holder**: The peer holding a reference to a promise hosted by the Shortener that is being given a